parsokev/graph_repo/README.md

    Alternatively, you may install the [Windows Subsystem for Linux(WSL)](https://learn.microsoft.com/en-us/windows/wsl/install), and then follow the instructions provided for Linux users instead.

-2. While the Powershell script `windows_setup.ps1` will automatically install all package dependencies for the project, commands that utilize [Graphviz](https://www.graphviz.org/) (to build the graph images) and [CMake](https://www.kitware.com/cmake-3-30-1-available-for-download) (to build the project) **require the addition of their installation locations to the system PATH manually**.
-Instructions on how to quickly accomplish this can be found [in the windows setup section](#building-cmake-project-on-windows-using-msys2).
+2. While the appropriate Powershell script will automatically build the project, the script issues commands to utilize [CMake](https://cmake.org/download/) to build the project and [Graphviz](https://www.graphviz.org/) to build the graph images. during program execution.
+This requires that a direct path to each program's files to be pre-established before it can be built.
+   To simplify the setup process and eliminate the need for local installation and setup:

+      1. Download the archived zip file for the latest versions of [CMake](https://cmake.org/download/) and [Graphviz](https://www.graphviz.org/)

+      2. Extract the contents (excluding the folder itself) of each zip file and place them within the empty 'CMake' and 'Graphviz' directories of the cloned repository, respectively.

+   The program will directly call on the files within these directories instead of requiring local installation and manual setup of the environment paths.

 3. To better optimize build/rebuild time of the program, the CMake project is configured to utilize [ninja](https://packages.msys2.org/base/mingw-w64-ninja).
    This package can be quickly installed using MSYS2 following the instructions [in the windows setup section](#building-cmake-project-on-windows-using-msys2).

-4. GCC Compiler using standard of C++20 (or newer).
+4. GCC Compiler using standard of C++17 (or newer).
 This will be provided by MSYS2 if it is installed.

 # Building The Project Using CMake